jbowkett/CV/README.md

   the data to present it in a consistent format so it may be input into the quant's statistical models/simulations (e.g. Monte Carlo), and ultimately used to make trading decisions.
-* All code was implemented in Java 6 with a SQLServer 2005 data warehouse (~400 GB) using constructor injection.
 * Designed and implemented a highly-configurable ETL tool, allowing for quick and easy development and deployment of new datafeeds.
 It downloaded feed files (over http(s) and ftp) from such institutions as the SEC and